Email Marketing for Small Business — How to Start Without Spamming Your Customers

 Click Rate

-Everything else — unsubscribe rate, bounce rate, list growth rate — matters eventually.
+Everything else — unsubscribe rate, bounce rate, list growth — matters eventually.
 It doesn’t matter in month one or two.
 Get your open rate above 20% and your click rate above 2%, and you have a working email program.
 Build from there.

 Stay in the loop